SirTediousOfFoo/nextcloud-deployments/README.md

-        -n --namespace    Define the namespace/project you're deploying to -s --server       Define the path to the OS API -t --token        Define the access token for the API -f --fast         Use previously defined arguments, best if doing a quick update for a resource or something along those lines -p --pull         Pull from base git repo(the one hosting this script), acts the
+        -n --namespace    Define the namespace/project you're deploying to -s --server       Define the path to the OS API -t --token        Define the access token for the API -c --crs          Point to some othe folder containing CRs, should be full path, not ending in "/" -f --fast         Use previously defined arguments, best if doing a quick update for a resource or something along those lines -p --pull         Pull from base git repo(the one hosting this script), acts the